dboris/camlkit/README.md

-This project provides a selection of bindings to the Cocoa frameworks on macOS and enables the development of GUI applications on that platform in OCaml.
+This project provides a selection of bindings to the Cocoa frameworks on macOS and GNUstep on Unix-like systems.
+It enables the development of GUI applications on these platforms in OCaml.

-NB: unreleased, API will change frequently until v1.0
+NOTE: unreleased, the API will change frequently until a beta version is available.

 ## Sample programs